R K Agrawal's inspiring story tells us how he has been building his old-age corpus, while providing for his parents at the same time

 "After retirement, I became a long-term equity-fund investor, trading stocks occasionally for short-term gains," he said.

-His earliest fund investments were in form of Rs 2 lakh each in HDFC Tax Saver, ICICI Pru Dynamic, Kotak Opportunities, Reliance Vision and SBI Bluechip funds.
+His earliest fund investments were in form of Rs 2 lakh each in HDFC Tax Saver, ICICI Pru Dynamic (now ICICI Prudential Multi Asset Fund), Kotak Opportunities (now Kotak Equity Opportunities), Reliance Vision (now Nippon India Vision) and SBI Bluechip funds.
 Are these funds still with him?
 "No, I redeemed all of them after three-five years, at various intervals, during periodic rebalancing of my portfolio and for initiating new purchases.
 Those funds had fulfilled their role of helping me realise my medium-term goals," says a confident Agrawal.

 Return-wise, he has nothing to complain.
-His ten-year CAGR returns are at 15 per cent on HDFC Capital Builder and 18 per cent on ICICI Pru Value Discovery.
+His ten-year CAGR (2016) returns are at 15 per cent on HDFC Capital Builder (now HDFC Capital Builder Value Fund) and 18 per cent on ICICI Pru Value Discovery.
 He credits this show to good homework.

 "Frankly speaking, I have not faced any worrisome turbulence in my portfolio, although I know that the market has been on a roller coaster in most of the years during the last decade.
 I attribute this solely to stringent rebalancing, which takes greed out of the investment equation," he adds.